Financial-Times/o-layout/README.md

 </div>
 ```

 When the landing page is a sub-page of the site, the hero area may create a visual conflict with the homepage (e.g. on a category / directory page).
-To reduce the impact of the hero area on sub pages add the modifier class `layout__header--muted`.
+To reduce the impact of the hero area on sub pages add the modifier class `o-layout__hero--muted`.

 ```diff
  <div class="o-layout o-layout--landing" data-o-component="o-layout">